kkoomen/react-boilerplate/README.md

 ## Without ImmutableJS

-If you wish to use a version without ImmutableJS, use the `immutablejs-exclude` branch.
+If you wish to use a version without ImmutableJS, use the `immutablejs-excluded` branch.

 # Getting started